 This exhibit was written by Steve

-Black, who directed the original work, took most of the site photographs, and
+Black, who directed the major investigations at Hinojosa, took most of the site photographs, and

 drafted all of the report graphics that appear in this exhibit.
 TBH editorial assistant Heather Smith designed the exhibit and did the web programming.

-Black is the editor of Texas Beyond History and
+Steve Black is co-editor of Texas Beyond History and

-has been a working archeologist for 30 years.
+has been a working archeologist since the mid-1970s.
 The 1981 excavations at the Hinojosa

 site occurred midway through Black’s 8-year career at the University of Texas at San